Episode 8052 (Neighbours): Reception

 The original broadcast of Episode 8052 was watched by 126,000 viewers in Australia, which was a small increase from the previous day's episode.
 In the UK, the episode failed to make the top 15 most watched television shows on Channel 5 for that week, but it was the highest rated episode of Neighbours across PC/laptop, tablet and smartphone users, and sixth overall behind episodes of The Bachelor.

 The episode received positive reviews from critics and viewers, many of whom began campaigning on social media for Morey to win the Logie Award for Most Popular Actress.
 TV Week's Maddison Hockey wrote, "Sonya's sudden illness has been an emotional whirlwind that culminates in a touching and beautiful episode of Neighbours.
 Tears are guaranteed".
 Metro's Katie Baillie called Sonya's death "the moment we've all been dreading" calling it "utterly heartbreaking" and "poignant".
 Laura-Jayne Tyler of Inside Soap wrote Morey and Moloney's performances were "sublime, and deserve to win every award going".
+Lisa Woolford of The Advertiser dubbed the episode "powerful" and wrote "It's pretty much just Toadie and Sonya for the entire 30 minutes.
+It's beautifully shot, and beautifully written.
+But be warned you will need tissues, it's genuinely heartbreaking as the couple try to confront her fate."